techniq/layerchart/docs/src/content/components/ChartGroup.md

 `ChartGroupState` is plain reactive state, so buttons and keyboard handlers can drive every chart in the group without touching a chart.

 :example{name="programmatic-control"}

+### Synced brushes

+Brush selections are shared — dragging on one chart selects the same domain range on the others.
+Here each detail chart also takes its domain from the shared selection.

+:example{name="synced-brushes"}

+### Synced zoom

+Brush-to-zoom on one chart zooms every chart in the group.

+:example{name="synced-zoom"}

+### Minimap

+An overview whose brush zooms the _other_ charts without zooming itself, via `publish: ['domain']`.
+Both charts are brushable and the most recent one wins.

+:example{name="minimap"}